gdalle/GoogleHashCode2014.jl/docs/src/tutorial.md

 julia> using GoogleHashCode2014

 julia> city = read_city()
-City with 11348 junctions and 17958 streets, where 8 cars must start from junction 4517 and travel for at most 54000 seconds
+City with 11348 junctions and 17958 streets.

-julia> city.junctions[1]
+8 cars start from junction 4517 and travel for at most 54000s.

-Junction located at coordinates (48.8351503, 2.3077904)
+julia> city.junctions[10]  # get the junction object corresponding to junction index 10 Junction located at coordinates (48.872250900000004, 2.3124588)

-julia> city.streets[1]
+julia> city.streets[10]
-Monodirectional street between junctions 8400 and 8402, with duration 4 seconds and distance 36 meters
+Bidirectional street between junction indices 6814 and 2728 - duration 13s, distance 187m
 ```

 A problem solution is encoded in an object of type [`Solution`](@ref).